intreqd/fhiraas-microservice-kubernetes/README.md

 # fhiraas-microservice-kubernetes

 A Quick way to invite the InterSystems FHIR Accelerator Service to your Microservice party in a Kubernetes Cluster for immediate use.
-The solution uses [Nginx](https://nginx.org/en/) proxy ninja maneuvers to get the job done.
+The solution uses [Nginx](https://nginx.org/en/) proxy ninja moves to get the job done.

 ## Prerequisites